lshumlich/bv-app/README.md

 Questions:
     * Setting up target groups
-    * Assigning trafic to the target groups
+    * Assigning traffic to the target groups

 LoadBalancer
     Listeners Forward to TargetGroups with Rules